enesinan/zoomy/README.md

 # 🟡 zoomy
-this is a zoom-clone. we called zoomy 🎥</br>
+This is a zoom-clone. we called zoomy 🎥</br>

 # LIVE